matix512/Dictionary/LARAVEL 🐘/SCRIPT.md

-# Script Passo a Passo - Laravel 7 + Bootstrap 4.3
+for# Script Passo a Passo - Laravel 7 + Bootstrap 4.3

 ## 1. Setup Inicial